 Partnering across sectors

-The public–private–people partnership is hosted by the United Nations Office for Project Services (UNOPS) and includes governments, multilateral agencies, civil society, academia, philanthropic foundations and the private sector.
+The public–private–people partnership is hosted by the United Nations Institute for Training and Research (UNITAR) and includes governments, multilateral agencies, civil society, academia, philanthropic foundations and the private sector.

 At an official launch event during the UN General Assembly on 24

-September, Novo Nordisk announced its financial contribution of 5
+September, Novo Nordisk announced its commitment to the

 Urgent need for action